 - Loss of household services provided by the victim

-If a loved one became a fatal victim of a truck accident, we are available to seek compensation on the victim or their estate’s behalf.
+If a loved one became a fatal victim of a truck accident, we are available to seek compensation on the victim or their estate’s behalf through filing a wrongful death claim.

 Let Morelli Law Firm Help You Seek Compensation